Connect with others who understand.

 Narcolepsy and insomnia have different causes and contributing factors.

-It’s not known exactly what causes narcolepsy, but researchers have observed that some people with the condition have low levels of a brain chemical known as hypocretin.
+Researchers don’t know exactly what causes narcolepsy, but they have observed that some people with the condition have low levels of a brain chemical known as hypocretin.
 Hypocretin is a chemical messenger that regulates sleep.

-To explain what may cause narcolepsy, it has been suggested that it may be an autoimmune disorder.
+It has been suggested that narcolepsy may be an autoimmune disorder.
 Researchers believe that in people with narcolepsy, abnormalities in the immune system cause it to selectively attack the brain’s hypocretin-containing brain cells.

-Evidence has also suggested that family history may play a role in up to 10 percent of narcolepsy cases.
+Evidence also suggests that family history may be a risk factor for narcolepsy, playing a role in up to 10 percent of type 1 cases.
+Traumatic brain injuries also sometimes lead to narcolepsy.

-Insomnia can occur as a primary problem or alongside other health conditions.
-Certain mental and environmental factors may lead to chronic insomnia, such as stress, poor sleep habits or a disrupted sleep schedule, mental health disorders (including anxiety and depression), certain medications, and sleep disorders — including narcolepsy.
+Insomnia can occur on its own or alongside other health conditions.
+Certain mental and environmental factors may lead to chronic insomnia, such as stress, poor sleep habits, a disrupted sleep schedule, mental health disorders (including anxiety and depression), certain medications, and sleep disorders — including narcolepsy.

-Because it causes excessive daytime sleepiness, people with narcolepsy often have short periods of sleep intermittently throughout the day.
+Because narcolepsy causes excessive daytime sleepiness, people with this condition often have short periods of sleep throughout the day.
 These are known as micronaps.

 Taking multiple micronaps throughout the day can add up and cause a person to have difficulty sleeping through the entire night.
-They may experience periods of fragmented sleep, disrupted sleep, or, in some cases, insomnia.
+They may experience disrupted sleep or, in some cases, insomnia.

 Diagnosing Narcolepsy and Insomnia

 Many people with narcolepsy go undiagnosed because they report difficulty sleeping.
-This leads their doctors to rule out the possibility of this sleep disorder in favor of something more common, such as insomnia.
+This leads their doctors to rule out the possibility of a rarer sleep disorder in favor of something more common, such as insomnia.

-Receiving the proper diagnosis for your sleep disorder is important to start the right treatment.
-Some diagnostic tests for insomnia and narcolepsy overlap, and others are specific to just one of the two sleep disorders.
+Getting the right diagnosis for your sleep problem is important so you can receive the correct treatment.
+Some tests for insomnia and narcolepsy are similar, while others are designed specifically for just one of the sleep disorders.

 Testing for Insomnia

-Diagnosis of primary insomnia (insomnia not caused by a medication, lifestyle factor, or mental health condition) involves ruling out other potential causes of sleep difficulties.
-For example, these include other health conditions or sleep disorders, medications, mental disorders, and substance abuse.
+A diagnosis of primary insomnia (insomnia not caused by a medication, lifestyle factor, or mental health condition) involves ruling out other potential causes of sleep difficulties.
+These include other health conditions or sleep disorders, medications, mental disorders, and substance use.

 Diagnosing insomnia may include the following steps.